mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     0 1 2 3 4

-In this code, range( ) returns a range class and if used within a for statement, it generates the next number just as the generator's next( ) expression would do.
-In fact, range( ) function was not like what it is up until python 2.x.
-Range generated numbers in advance and returned it as a list, and a method for returning a generator existed separately as xrange().
-But after Python version 3, range( ) function was changed to return a range class acting as a generator and xrange( ) function was depricated.
+In this code, range( ) returns a range class, and if used within a for statement, it generates the following number just as the generator's next( ) expression would do.
+In fact, range( ) function was not like what it is until python 2.x.
+Range generated numbers in advance and returned them as a list, and a method for returning a generator existed separately as xrange().
+But after Python version 3, the range( ) function was changed to return a range class acting as a generator, and xrange( ) function was deprecated.

 What if you have to generate about a million numbers?
 It will take up a lot of memory and will take some time.
 However, that is not the case if you return the class range as you return a generator.
-You can just decide the generation conditions and use it when needed.
+You can decide the generation conditions and use them when needed.
 The following are two methods to generate a million numbers.

 ```python